asif1997/tic-tac-toe/README.md

 # tic-tac-toe
-building a simple game to practice python
+built a simple game to practice python